 May 9, 2025

 Are you a native English speaker with a passion for sharing ideas and exploring diverse topics about the English language?
-Become part of the discussion with Wendy's Global English today!

 Ever thought about how many generations ago your family started speaking English?